 If a purebred dog is in your future, then ask the breeder to whom you’re going for advice.
 They will know the litter the best and can help you pick out a puppy who has the personality that works well with your family.

-However, make sure the breeder is reputable before looking at dogs for sale in Ohio, or any other state for that matter.
+However, make sure the breeder is reputable before looking at dogs for sale.

 Visit the breeder’s facility to check its condition and the condition of their puppies.
 Don’t worry about saying no to a breeder and finding a new one if things are not up to par.